Interpreting type theory in a quasicategory: a Yoneda approach: Adding structure

 \end{remark}

-\begin{remark} In this section and the following ones, we will not be explicitly concerned with the coherence problems arising from the fact pullbacks (that is substitutions) only preserves the structure in weak sense.
-It will therefore be implicit that we apply a splitting operation to the comprehension category modeling the type theory we are working with (precisely, the left-splitting introduced in \cite{lw2015local}). \end{remark}
+\begin{remark} In this section and the following ones, we will not be explicitly concerned with the coherence problems arising from the fact that pullbacks (that is, substitutions) only preserve the structure in a weak sense.
+Therefore, it will be implicit that we apply a splitting operation to the comprehension category modeling the type theory we are working with (precisely, the left-splitting introduced in \cite{lw2015local}). \end{remark}